-- 1. notification of whether the proposed system meets the applicable criteria considered in the CESIR process; - 2. utility system impacts, if any; - 3. a description of where the proposed system is not in compliance with these requirements; - 4. detailed description of reasoning and justification for any system upgrades and associated equipment deemed necessary for interconnection of the project; - 5. a good faith, detailed estimate of the total cost of completion of the interconnection of the proposed system and/or a statement of cost responsibility for a dedicated transformer(s) or other required interconnection equipment, which is valid for sixty (60) Business Days.
+- 1. notification of whether the proposed system meets the applicable criteria considered in the CESIR process; - 2. utility system impacts, if any; - 3. a description of where the proposed system is not in compliance with these requirements; - 4. detailed description of reasoning and justification for any system upgrades and associated equipment deemed necessary for interconnection of the project; - 5. a good faith, detailed estimate of the total cost of completion of the interconnection of the proposed system and/or a statement of cost responsibility for any system upgrades and associated equipment deemed necessary for interconnection of the project, which is valid for sixty (60) Business Days; and - 6. a Qualifying Upgrade Disclosure, if applicable.

-Appendix E sets forth the responsibility each applicant shall have with respect to the actual cost of the dedicated transformer(s) and other safety equipment.
+Appendix E sets forth the responsibility each applicant shall have with respect to the actual cost of the system upgrades and equipment necessary for the interconnection of the project.
 Utility cost estimates provided in the CESIR shall be detailed and broken down by specific equipment requirements, material needs, labor, overhead, and any other categories or efforts incorporated in the estimate.
-Contingencies associated with the cost estimates shall not exceed +/- 25%.
+Contingencies associated with the cost estimates shall not exceed 15%.